Yash0130/OIBSIP_Task1/README.md

-# OIBSIP_Task1
+# OIBSIP_(level_2)Task1
-This is a simple calculator website. made under the oasis info byte internship program.
+This is a level 2 Task 1 project a simple calculator website.